os-utep-master/python-intro-HiramRios/Readme.md

 files.
 This test program takes your output file and notes any differences with the key file.
 An example use is:

-`$ python wordCountTest.py declaration.txt myOutput.txt declarationKey.txt`
+`$ python wordCountTest.py declaration.txt output.txt declarationKey.txt`

 The re regular expression library and python dictionaries should be used in your program.